Vitamin B2: Riboflavin

 Recommended dietary allowance (RDA)

-The RDA (the average daily amount of riboflavin considered adequate to meet the needs of most healthy people) for vitamin B2 is based on riboflavin’s role in enzyme activity...link to the full article to learn more.
+For vitamin B2 it is based on riboflavin’s role in enzyme activity...link to the full article to learn more.

 Gropper, S.S., Smith, J.L. & Groff, J.L.
 (2005).
 Advanced Nutrition and Human Metabolism (4thEd.).
 Belmont, CA: Thomson Wadsworth.